Tuesday, April 29, 2025

 Society as a whole can really benefit from alternative media as it gives citizens a space to receive political information on a broad range of topics.
 These articles also provide different levels of analysis as well as show different viewpoints from both extremes.
 As a Generation Z student, alternative media also allows me to research political topics that may not be highlighted in mainstream media.
 Having the ability to read about issues from both perspectives also helps me gain a better and more educated opinion on the world around me.

-Alternative Media doesn't just affect me or society as a whole, but it also affects the different groups within our society.
+Alternative Media doesn't just affect me or society as a whole, but it also affects the different groups within our society:

 Old vs Young: Older generations may prefer regular news stations as they can be accessed easier and they are more trusting of the government than younger generations.
 The younger people are more likely to use alternative media sites due to their lack of trust in larger corporations and interest in niche topics.